-Along with a new type, a record declaration also defines a module containing the projection functions.
+Along with a new type, a record declaration also defines a module with the same name, parameterised over an element of the record type containing the projection functions.
 This allows records to be "opened", bringing the fields into scope.
 For instance

 '''

-swap : {A B : Set} \rightarrow Pair A B \rightarrow Pair B A
+swap : {A B : Set} → Pair A B → Pair B A

 swap p = snd , fst

 where open Pair p

 '''